wkwyatt/sojourn/README.md

 # Sojourn
-Practice creating a custom content management system and API for an existing website using PHP and MySQL
+Practice creating a custom content management system and API using PHP and MySQL for an existing website

 ## Summary
 Full CRUD(create, read, update, delete) functionality.
-Created the ability for a non technical user to make changes to the displayed content of the website through the database.
+Created the ability for a non technical user to make changes to website content

 ## Existing Features
 * Create new post
 * View existing data on page that is stored in the database
 * Update or change existing data in the database
-* Delete information in the database
+* Delete website content

 ## Screenshots
 ![](https://github.com/wkwyatt/sojourn/blob/gh-readme/gh-images/home.png)